vijay-kumar2001/grilli-brand-website/README.md

 ---

+### 🚀 Vercel Deployment (Modern Hosting)

+This project is also deployed on **Vercel** using GitHub integration for automatic builds and updates.

+- Connect repo → Vercel auto-deploys on every push
+- No build tools required (static site)

+---

 # 🧠 What I Learned (High-Level Summary)

 This project helped me grow significantly as a front-end developer.
 At a high level, I learned: